-The bad debt provision included in the accounts for the non-recovery of overpayment of housing benefit was increased in 2015/16 from 60% to 70% of outstanding overpayment balances at 31st March 2016.
-This accounting policy has remained in place in 2016/17 and the bad debt provision for 2016/17 therefore represents 70% of outstanding balances at 31st March 2017.
-This estimate reflects the potential impact of changes to the recovery processes in 2017.
+The bad debt provision included in the accounts for the non-recovery of overpayment of housing benefit was increased in 2016/17 from 70% to 75% of outstanding overpayment balances at 31st March 2017.
+This estimate reflects the potential impact of changes to the recovery processes in 2017/18.